 I foresee two options.

-What a TikTok Ban Will Mean for Businesses Already Using the App:
+What a TikTok Ban Will Mean for Businesses Already Using the App for Social Media Marketing:

 If the current administration bans TikTok, what will it mean for creators who’ve already amassed a huge following or businesses who’ve perfected their 60-second video strategy?